 The fat used for injection is harvested from the patient directly.
 This can be obtained from the abdomen, flank, or thigh; almost anywhere on the body that has subcutaneous fat present.

-Will it last forever after being injected?
+Will the fat injection last forever after being injected?

-Fat injections that “take” in the face is an imperfect science, and often requires multiple treatments to get the desired effect.
-Once the fat “takes” it can last forever.
+Fat injections that take in the face is an imperfect science and often requires multiple treatments to get the desired effect.
+Once the fat takes it can last forever.